gfarrell/eye-for-an-eye/README.md

 ### Beg forgiveness

-`Agent`s can also have a tolerance of defections in their counteragents, by adjusting the `niceness` factor, which is the likelihood that an `Agent` will cooperate even in the face of a defection from the counteragent.
+`Agent`s can also have a tolerance of defections in their counteragents, by adjusting the `generosity` factor, which is the likelihood that an `Agent` will cooperate even in the face of a defection from the counteragent.